Hey guys Twitter isn’t real… is it?… Oh no IS IT?

 TWITTER ISN’T REAL LIFE!

 Anyway I have no real idea where I’m going with this except to say it must surely be the same for these trolls.
 I’m not defending the vile little toerags, and beyond working for a football blog where if I hadn’t been called a cunt at least four hundred times by lunchtime I wasn’t doing my job properly, I haven’t really been affected by them so what the fuck do I know?
 But I see them as cartoons too.
 Weedy little men OR WOMEN sitting in lonely rooms sneering at women OR MEN to distract themselves from their own deep-rooted self-hatred.
-In many ways their life sentence probably began years ago, perhaps on the very day they were born or even conceived, so now they log-in and transform themselves into invented monsters basking in the idea that they’re scaring people.
+In many ways their life sentence probably began years ago, perhaps on the very day they were conceived, so now they log-in and transform themselves into invented monsters basking in the idea that they’re scaring people.
 It’s all a bit silly really.